gramineproject/graphene/Documentation/manpages/gsc.rst

 The :file:`test` folder in :file:`Tools/gsc` describes how to graphenize Docker images and test them with sample inputs.
-The samples include Ubuntu-based Docker images of Bash, Python, nodejs, Numpy, and Pytorch.
+The samples include Ubuntu-based Docker images of Bash, Python, Node.js, Numpy and Pytorch.

 .. warning::
    All test images rely on insecure arguments to be able to set test-specific